Military Intelligence

 • April 1938

 • In the course of reorganisation of the Czechoslovak intelligence service, Intelligence Centres I. – IV.
 (APS) were renamed to Agency Detective Centres I. – IV.
 (APS) and likewise as Regional Military Headquarters (ZVV), they were located in Prague, Brno, Bratislava and Košice.
-By means of Agency Detective Centres (APS) Frontward Agency Centres (PAÚ) were directed.
+Agency Detective Centres (APS) directed the Frontward Agency Centres (PAÚ).
 PAÚ were dislocated in the border areas and carried out intelligence activities against Germany, Hungary, Austria and Poland.

 • July 1938